bstenm/react_state_management_route-planner/README.md

 ### HOC vs Render Prop

 The [Google Map Api loader](https://cloud.google.com/maps-platform/) is written as a high order component but the [Leaflet Api](http://leafletjs.com) is written using the Render Prop patterm.
-This is again for showcasing: both patterns serve the same purpose.
+Both patterns serve the same purpose.

 For a presentation on the Render Prop pattern see [Render Props vs HOC (video)](https://www.youtube.com/watch?v=BcVAq3YFiuc).